-During the apprenticeship programme, the apprentice must successfully complete a programme of Initial Teacher Training and be awarded QTS by the National College of Teaching and Leadership (NCTL).
-Individual providers of ITE accredited by the NCTL, retain the responsibility for making the professional judgement as to whether each apprentice has demonstrated the range of knowledge, skills and understanding required to be recommended for Qualified Teacher Status (QTS), in line with current Initial Teacher Training practice.
+During the apprenticeship programme, the apprentice must successfully complete a programme of Initial Teacher Training and be awarded QTS by the TRA/DfE.
+Individual providers of ITE accredited by the NCTL or DfE, retain the responsibility for making the professional judgement as to whether each apprentice has demonstrated the range of knowledge, skills and understanding required to be recommended for Qualified Teacher Status (QTS), in line with current Initial Teacher Training practice.